Community Capital & Wealth Building

 Learning topics, structure and schedule

-The Community Capital Learning Series is modular and structured around the essential functions of capital.
+The Learning Series is modular and structured around the essential functions of capital.
 These functions shape how our communities and economies operate.
 They influence how assets, resources and relationships are created, accessed, owned, governed and exchanged — and how value and benefits flow over time.

 When you understand these functions, you can begin to shape them.
 You move from reacting to capital systems to actively influencing them — whether your goal is affordable housing, stronger local businesses, economic participation, sustainability transitions, regional resilience, or long-term community wellbeing.